Tugboat, Curtis Bay, Baltimore, Maryland, August 2000. Photo by Diane F. Evartt.

 Maryland's economy continues to outperform the country as a whole.
 Information technology, telecommunications, and aerospace and defense are leading forces behind Maryland's economic growth.
 In the biotechnology area, Maryland is a noted leader and is at the center in the mapping of the human genome and commercial applications that result from its research.

 Maryland continues to invest in education in order to prepare the State for growth in sectors requiring highly educated workers.
-In the nation, Maryland ranks first in the percentage of professional and technical workers and is poised to gain both defense and nondefense contracts for medical research, aircraft development, and security.
+Maryland is poised to gain both defense and nondefense contracts for medical research, aircraft development, and security.

-As of June 8, 2016, Maryland still retains its AAA bond rating.
-It is one of only eleven states to achieve this highest award.
+As of March 8, 2023, Maryland still retains its AAA bond rating.
+It is one of only thirteen states to achieve this highest award.

 Among Maryland cities, Baltimore significantly contributes to the State's economy.
-The IESE Business School at the University of Navarra in Spain ranked Baltimore no. 18 of world cities on its 2016 annual "Cities in Motion Index."
-The ranking is based on ten categories, including economy, governance, urban planning, technology, environment, and transportation.
+The IESE Business School at the University of Navarra in Spain ranked Baltimore no. 61 of world cities on its 2020 "Cities in Motion Index."
+The ranking was based on nine categories, including economy, environment, governance, technology, transportation, and urban planning.
 In July 2014, Fodor's Travel ranked Baltimore as one of the "World's 15 Best Waterfront Cities."

 Federal agencies located in Maryland have been a catalyst for the State's technology base.
 These include the National Institutes of Health, the National Institute of Standards and Technology, the National Aeronautics and Space Administration, Goddard Space Flight Center, and Department of Defense operations.
 Advanced technology enterprise is especially strong in telecommunications, computer sciences, and biotechnology.